 LAMEST SHIT (2001)

 A bunch of solo, Papa Ghostface, and Guys with Dicks tracks thrown together in one place in another skewed effort to collect some of my more palatable moments.
 I put this together for someone who claimed to have music industry connections and belched all kinds of hot air in my face about what they could do for my “career”.
 It wasn’t the first time someone like that would come into my orbit.
-At the time I was still naive enough to believe the bullshit.
+At the time I was still naive enough to believe something might come of it.
 The title is my sarcastic riff on the “greatest hits” theme.

 BEAUTIFULLY STUPID (2002)

-All of my teenage angst explodes in the culmination of everything I was working up to when GWD imploded.
+All of my teenage angst explodes in the culmination of everything I was working up to when GWD fell apart.
 At the same time, this is a pretty significant departure from anything I did with the band.
 There’s a marked absence of screaming and jagged guitar solos.
-For the first time since CHILDREN HAVE NO EYES, I decided it was time to start writing a lot of the songs instead of improvising everything out of thin air while recording.
-This is maybe the ugliest, most emotionally naked thing I’ve ever done — a teenage suicide note I didn’t end up cashing in.
+For the first time since CHILDREN HAVE NO EYES, I decided to start writing a lot of the songs instead of improvising everything out of thin air while recording.
+This is maybe the ugliest, most emotionally naked thing I’ve ever done — a teenage suicide note I didn’t quite have the guts to cash in.
 For a while I thought it was the best work I would ever do, and I didn’t believe I could surpass it.
 It was a little depressing to think I’d peaked at the age of eighteen.
-As it turned out, this was just one snapshot in a giant photo album full of them.
+As it turned out, it was just one snapshot in a giant photo album full of them.
 Still, it’s one I’ll always feel connected to, massive warts and all.

 TEMPORARY AMNESIA (2002)